Political Science (POLI) | Faculty of Arts

 POLI 3131 3 credits

-Students will examine the phenomenon of continental integration, paying particular attention to North America as a contested site of integration.
-Students will investigate the status of North American integration and analyze debates around the merits and demerits of deepening it, using the European Union as a key point of comparison.
-Students will also analyze affinities and tensions between regional, continental, and global forms of integration, and assess the implications of North American integration in a particular issue areas or sectors of the economy.
+Students will explore regional integration, focusing on North America as a contested site.
+Students will analyze debates around the merits and demerits of deepening regional integration, using North America and the European Union as key points of comparison.
+Students will also analyze affinities and tensions between regional and global forms of integration, and assess the implications of North American integration in particular issue areas or sectors of the economy.

 Level: UG